From Ritual Image to Generative Structure

 V. Algorithmic Systems - The Image as Relation

-- a unit within a system
+- the image becomes a unit

-- a node in a network
+- a node within a network

-- a variable within a structure
+- a variable within a system

 Authorship becomes distributed.